 As it turns out, this meal-prep approach has been the most long-lasting and sustainable change I have made toward looking and feeling better.

 Trifecta has been a great resource for sustaining my meal prep routine.
-The majority of the food I eat (particularly lunch and dinner) is made up of different items from Trifecta’s A La Carte line.
+The majority of the food I eat (particularly lunch and dinner) is made up of different items from Trifecta’s Meal Prep line.
 Some of my favorites are chicken, bison, portobello mushrooms and sweet potatoes.

 Setting New Goals